hec1979/python/README.md

 # python
-A series of python example from y training
+A series of python examples from my training